 - Whether other factors (such as regulation by an agency other than the SEC) reduce the risk of the note, so the application of the federal securities laws would be unnecessary.

 Professor de Fontenay has made compelling arguments for why syndicated loans might already qualify as “securities” under these factors.
-(Do the Securities Laws Matter?
-The Rise of The Leveraged Loan Market, 39 Iowa J. Corp.
-L. 725 (2014)) The SEC has also filed a brief arguing that syndicated loan participations were securities, although the appellate court concluded they were not.
+The SEC has also filed a brief arguing that syndicated loan participations were securities, although the appellate court concluded they were not.
 Use of distributed ledgers could promote “common trading” in syndicated loans with investment rather than commercial motivations—perhaps pushing the first and second factors over the brink and landing syndicated loans in security land.

 Restricting Investors Might Help